 Segments based on other criteria may be requested.
-ERCOT, in coordination with the PWG, shall evaluate such requests in terms of the feasibility and reliability of the proposed identification method.
+ERCOT, in coordination with the Profiling Working Group (PWG), shall evaluate such requests in terms of the feasibility and reliability of the proposed identification method.
 If the method requires data not currently in ERCOT's systems, the request shall describe how these data shall be made available to ERCOT on an ongoing basis.
 If the identification method is judged to be impractical or unreliable, the request may be denied.

-12.6.1.3 List-Based Profile Segments
+12.6.1.3 List-Based Load Profile Segments

-(1) A list-based profile segment is defined by specifying a list of ESI IDs to be included in the profile segment.
-The submitter of a request for a list-based segment shall demonstrate that the list consists of a valid, objectively verifiable, and meaningful population.

-- (2) The submitter also shall adhere to the requirements of Section 12.6.5, Quality Assurance Methodology for Electric Service Identifier Identification. - (3) The submitter shall also demonstrate that multiple list-based segment definitions may be managed as a practical matter.
-Issues to be addressed in this regard include: - (a) Demonstrating that the population so defined is not subject to frequent change; - (b) Preventing an ESI ID from appearing on multiple lists; - (c) Limiting opportunities for unsubstantiated or inappropriate profile assignments; and - (d) Merging lists for list-based segments.
+- (1) A list-based Load Profile Segment is defined by specifying a list of ESI IDs to be included in the Load Profile Segment.
+The submitter of a request for a list-based segment shall demonstrate that the list consists of a valid, objectively verifiable, and meaningful population. - (2) The submitter also shall adhere to the requirements of Section 12.6.5, Quality Assurance Methodology for Electric Service Identifier Identification. - (3) The submitter shall also demonstrate that multiple list-based segment definitions may be managed as a practical matter.
+Issues to be addressed in this regard include: - (a) Demonstrating that the population so defined is not subject to frequent change; - (b) Preventing an ESI ID from appearing on multiple lists; - (c) Limiting opportunities for unsubstantiated or inappropriate profile assignments; and - (d) Merging lists for list-based Load Profile Segments.

-12.6.2 Difference from Current Profile Segments
+12.6.2 Difference from Current Load Profile Segments

-- (1) A requested new profile segment shall be shown in the supporting documentation to be different from existing profiles in ways that improve the accuracy of settlement. - (2) In a request to change existing profile segments, the documentation shall show that the group re-assigned from one segment to another is more similar to the proposed new assignment(s) than to the old one, in ways that improve the accuracy of settlement. - (3) If documentation demonstrates that the ESI IDs in the requested profile segment are different from the profile segment that they are currently assigned and more similar to another existing profile segment, then the resolution of the request may be to reassign these ESI IDs to the most similar existing profile segment. - (4) Requests to create new profile segments or to change the definition of existing segments require supporting documentation to provide a basis for assessing differences between the affected group and existing profile segments.
-All differences between profiles that are important for evaluating a change shall be supported in the request.
+- (1) A requested new Load Profile Segment shall be shown in the supporting documentation to be different from existing Load Profiles in ways that improve the accuracy of Settlement. - (2) In a request to change existing Load Profile Segments, the documentation shall show that the group re-assigned from one segment to another is more similar to the proposed new assignment(s) than to the old one, in ways that improve the accuracy of Settlement. - (3) If documentation demonstrates that the ESI IDs in the requested Load Profile Segment are different from the Load Profile Segment that they are currently assigned and more similar to another existing Load Profile Segment, then the resolution of the request may be to reassign these ESI IDs to the most similar existing Load Profile Segment. - (4) Requests to create new Load Profile Segments or to change the definition of existing segments require supporting documentation to provide a basis for assessing differences between the affected group and existing Load Profile Segments.
+All differences between Load Profiles that are important for evaluating a change shall be supported in the request.